taru-s/ot-harjoitustyo/fabric-stash/dokumentaatio/arkkitehtuuri.md

 ## User interface

-The user interface contains the following views
+The user interface contains the following views as their own classes:
  - List view: list of all the saved fabrics
  - Info view: list of the information of one fabric
  - Edit view: view for editing the information of new or saved fabric
  - Search view: view for searching for fabrics based on different properties

+In addition there is a general GUI class for the event handlers and handling transitions between the different views.

 ## Data storage